karolski/NLP-automated-diagram-grader/README.md

 # Requirements
 Python 3.4+, recommended 3.6 with pip installed
-- Unix based system, tested on ubuntu and macos
+- Unix based system (tested on Ubuntu and MacOS)
 - Jupyter notebook

 # Installation for the first time